tomMulholland/isDB/work_guide.md

 #######################
 # WORK PLAN

-1. DO NOT (Perform natural language processing on raw text) Perform natural language processing on raw text
+1. Get positive examples (done), unknown examples (done), and negative examples (not done)

+2. Create table with all id, all text, and is_scholarship(boolean)

+3. Label known scholarships as true, negative examples as false

+3. Add features to schol_features:
+   - Number of mentions of each word in schol_dict words
-2. Extract mentions of schol_dict words
+   - Number of total mentions of schol_dict words
-   (Extract mentions of people in the text)

-3.
-   (Extract all pairs of people that possibly participate in a has_spouse relation)

-4. Add features to is_scholarship to predict which texts are scholarships (Add features to our has_spouse candidates to predict which ones are correct or incorrect)

-5. Use existing scholarships to provide positive examples of feature metadata (Write inference rules to incorporate domain knowledge that improves our predictions)
+4. Add features to schol_text_features
+   - three words before and after
+   - three words before
+   - three words after
+   - three words before contains person name?

+4. Write default inference rule (features used to predict is_scholarship)

+5. Other inference rules?

+6. Adjust learning rate?

-6. Add features to is_scholarship_requirement to predict which sentences contain relevant data
+7. Add features to is_scholarship_requirement to predict which sentences contain relevant requirement data

-7. Use existing scholarships to provide positive examples of requirement feature metadata
+8. Use existing scholarships to provide positive examples of requirement feature metadata

 # TODO
 ## Get more negative examples.
 Consider financial aid pages from universities